 The University is keen to promote technology transfer by licensing IP to third parties.
 We have several technologies which are currently available for licensing.
-For some licences the University's Essential Medicines Statement may be applicable.
+For some licences the University's Essential Medicines Statement (PDF, 78kB) may be applicable.
 Please select a category below:

 The opportunities listed below are very recent developments which require further technical and business development.
 Typically, work is continuing in the laboratory to refine the technology or demonstrate the effectiveness of the invention for commercialisation.
 We are very interested in talking to potential partners to discuss the current state of the work with the respective research teams.
 In most cases we have filed a provisional patent application and are able to discuss details without an NDA.